hyn/management-interface/readme.md

 ## Routes

 You can use the management-interface package by setting the following routes in your tenant or global `routes.php` file.

+It is a design choice to give you your own freedom to secure these routes; I suggest you use an auth filter on the group.

 ```php
 Route::group(['prefix' => 'management', 'namespace'=>'HynMe\ManagementInterface\Controllers'], function()